 Child support is one of the most contested issues for any divorcing couple.
 Neither parent wants to pay more than the other, but both want to ensure that their child is well taken care of and provided for.
-When there is a great deal of wealth on the line, as in high net worth divorces, the stakes are often raised even higher.
+When there is a great deal of wealth on the line, as in a high net worth divorce, the stakes are often raised even higher.

 There are numerous factors to consider as the court establishes child support payments.
 The number of children involved, which parent spends more time with them, and yes – the income of both parents.
 This final factor is perhaps the most influential in high net worth divorces.

 How does income affect child support payments?